Global Appetites: American Power and the Literature of Food. (Cambridge, 2013).

 Carruth, Allison.
 “Junk Culture and the Post-Genomic Age.”
 Review of Thierry Bardini, Junkware.
 Minneapolis: U of Minnesota P, 2011.
 Postmodern Culture (2011).

 Carruth, Allison.
-“Environmental Art and Awareness in the Age of Apps,” Media Section of Resilience 1.2 (2014), forthcoming.
+“Environmental Art and Awareness in the Age of Apps,” Media Section of Resilience 1.2 (Winter 2014).

 Carruth, Allison.
 “Interview: Rob Nixon,” co-edited with Robert P. Marzec, Public Culture 26.2 (2014).